wallarm/product-documentation/docs/latest/waf-installation/multi-tenant/configure-accounts.md

 1. From the response, copy `uuid`(s).

 **Include tenants and set their applications in configuration**

+!!! info "When to configure?"
+    This configuration is performed during the [node deployment](deploy-multi-tenant-node.md).

 Use the [`wallarm_partner_client_uuid`](../../admin-en/configure-parameters-en.md#wallarm_partner_client_uuid) and [`wallarm_application`](../../admin-en/configure-parameters-en.md#wallarm_application) directives in the NGINX configuration file.
 For example: